cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-04-12-why-do-we-need-inversion-of-control.md

 ---
 layout: post
-title: Why Do We Need Inversion of Control (IoC) in Java?
+title: What is Inversion of Control (IoC)
-subtitle: Understanding IoC
+subtitle: Examples in Java
 tags: programming
 description: TODO
 keywords: